Tags: Terrestrial | EDRR

 - They have high economic impacts on several BC industries; agriculture, lumber and plant nurseries.

 - Caterpillar hairs can cause skin rashes and respiratory problems.

 Prevention and monitoring:

 - Contact the Canadian Food Inspection Agency (CFIA) if you find gypsy moths and an inspector will investigate.

-- Egg mass should be removed from late fall through spring, prior to eggs hatching.
-If egg masses are found near buildings or in furniture, soak mass in a soap (or bleach) and hot water mixture.
+- Egg masses should be removed from late fall through spring, prior to eggs hatching.
+If egg masses are found near buildings or in furniture, soak mass in a soapy (or bleach) hot water mixture.
 Check fence posts, firewood supply, swing sets, trailers and lawn furniture as insects use these areas for protection from the sun.

 - Check camping equipment for egg masses before leaving site.